Buffalo Bayou Community Plan

 Component 1

 Construct an estimated 40-foot diameter tunnel capable of conveying flood waters from Barker and Addicks Reservoirs to the Houston Ship Channel while avoiding impacts to water quality.
-Tunnel interceptors along IH 10 and Buffalo Bayou will significantly increase flood protection for Harvey-type events to neighborhoods north and south of the tunnel.
-A force main and expansion at the City of Houston’s East Water Purification Plant could create a new water source without adding additional cost to the project, and it would provide additional funding for the tunnel.
+Tunnel interceptors along Interstate Highway 10 and Buffalo Bayou will significantly increase flood protection for Harvey-type events to neighborhoods north and south of the tunnel.

-Provide an additional ±166,000 acre-feet of compensating storage within the Addicks Reservoir and ±184,000 acre-feet of compensating storage within the Barker Reservoir to offset the loss of volume on private property.
-The dredge material from the excavations can be used to create new topography within the reservoirs adding new ecological and recreational value while reducing transportation costs related to the disposal of the dredge material.
+Provide an additional ±58,000 acre-feet of storage within the Addicks Reservoir and ±94,000 acre-feet of additional storage capacity within the Barker Reservoir (for a potential total of 152,000 acre-feet).
+The dredge material from the excavations can be used to reinforce the aging levees, and to create new topography within the reservoirs adding new ecological and recreational value while reducing transportation costs related to the disposal of the dredge material.

 Component 4